mariano-hndz/BDA594-marianohndz/README.md

 # BDA594-marianohndz
 This repository is for big data science projects to include analysis, data collection, filtering, GIS, machine learning, processing, text analysis, and visualization.
-Computational platforms, skills, and tools for conducting big data analytics with real world case studies and examples.
+Some other topics include computational platforms, skills, and tools for conducting big data analytics with real world case studies and examples.

 ## Mariano Hernandez